tembo-io/website/landing/src/content/blog/2024-03-08-tembo-cli/index.md

 - **Seamless Deployment Across Environments**: Deploy your database locally for development or to any cloud environment (dev, staging, prod) using the same configuration.
 - **Support for Stacks, Extensions, and Apps**: Tailor your Postgres deployments with Tembo Stacks, and further customize your setup by specifying additional extensions and apps
-- **Simple Configuration**: Specify the database(s) for your application in your Tembo.toml, then deploy locally, or to multiple cloud environments with the same configuration file
+- **Simple Configuration**: Specify the database(s) for your application in your **tembo.toml**, then deploy locally, or to multiple cloud environments with the same configuration file

 ## What's it like to use the Tembo CLI?